moderntribe/bigcommerce-api-csharp-dotnet/clients/carts/docs/CartApi.md

 1. Creating a cart by adding a simple product (a product without option selections).
 2. Creating a cart with a variant.
 This works when a product can be specified purely by a variant, without any other required options.
+3. Creating a cart using a date option.
+The API supports timestamps, “option_value”: 1743570000, and dates as an array, “option_value”: {“day”:”01”, “month”:”02”, “year”:”2020”}.
-3. Creating a cart with a variant, a checkbox, and a picklist modifier added.
+4. Creating a cart with a variant, a checkbox, and a picklist modifier added.
-4. Creating a cart using a custom item. |
+5. Creating a cart using a custom item. |
  **accept** | **string**|  | [default to application/json]
  **contentType** | **string**|  | [default to application/json]
  **include** | **string**| * &#x60;redirect_urls&#x60;: Create a direct link to a Cart.
 This can be used during the /POST request for Carts. * &#x60;line_items.physical_items.options&#x60;: The Cart returns an abbreviated result.
 Use this to return physical items product options.
 Can also be used in a /POST to have the extended Cart object return. * &#x60;line_items.digital_items.options&#x60;: The Cart returns an abbreviated result.
 Use this to return digital items product options.
 Can also be used in a /POST to have the extended Cart object return. | [optional]